anthonyjclark/personal-website/README.md

 - external link symbol on urls
 - allow print with different settings for font and size
 - links to coauthors
+- link to CV in PDF format

+This doesn't work well
+This page can be printed via your browser; I recommend 0.75 inch side margins.
+Note: links are not preserved by Chrome. <button  onclick="javascript:window.print()" class="btn-print">Print</button>

 // SASS style sheet */
 // Palette color codes */